dinoboards/yellow-msx-series-for-rc2014/music/README.md

 To perform a MSX-Memory ROM update using the MSX-MUSIC flashing capability, following these steps:

-1. Download (or assembly your own version) from the github's release page, https://github.com/vipoo/yellow-msx-series-for-rc2014/releases, the file `msx-rc2014-XX-XX-XX.zip`
+1. Download (or assemble your own version) from the github's release page, https://github.com/vipoo/yellow-msx-series-for-rc2014/releases, the file `msx-rc2014-XX-XX-XX.zip`
 2. Extract the `muflash.com` and the rom image you would like to apply to your MSX-Memory system (eg: `msxsyssrc-rc2014-japan-with-rtc.rom`)
 3. Copy the ROM image to your Compact Flash card (renaming to 8.3 file name eg: `msxjapan.rom`)
 4. From the MSX-DOS prompt run the command `muflash msxjapan.rom`